sreevathsagolla/NIO-TC-MHW-Intensification/README.md

 2. **Exploratory Analysis**: The `analysis.ipynb` notebook delves into the relationship between NIO TCs and MHWs.
 It examines metrics like maximum sustained wind speed, geographical overlap between MHW regions and cyclone paths and proximity between cyclone best track and MHW region to classify TCs based on the potential of being influenced by any MHW.

-3. **Detailed Analysis of forecast variables and Hypothesis Testing**: Further analysis is required to understand the difference between MHW TCs and NON-MHW TCs, using several other forecast variables such as precipitation rate, surface latent heat flux, wind and specific humidity analysis.
-This will enable us to definitively quantify the role MHWs play in potentially intensifying TCs in NIO and also help us understand how the affect may be different from what has been observed by Choi et al., 2024 in Western Northern Pacific and Tropical Atlantic.
+3. **Detailed Analysis of forecast variables and Hypothesis Testing**: Further analysis (continued in `analysis.ipynb`) is required to understand the difference between MHW TCs and NON-MHW TCs, using several other forecast variables such as precipitation rate, surface latent heat flux, wind and specific humidity analysis.
+This will enable us to definitively quantify the role MHWs play in potentially intensifying TCs in NIO and also help us understand how the effect may be different from what has been observed by Choi et al., 2024 in Western Northern Pacific and Tropical Atlantic.
 This is very much a **WORK IN PROGRESS**.

 ## Dependencies

 To run the notebooks, the following Python libraries are required:

+- `tqdm`
+- `cmocean`
+- `ipywidgets`
-- `numpy`
+- `IPython`
 - `pandas`
+- `xarray`
 - `matplotlib`
 - `seaborn`
-- `xarray`
 - `scipy`
+- `numpy`
+- `cartopy`

 These can be installed using: